MayaPosch/NymphCast/README.md

 	|- tools	(shell scripts for creating releases, in progress)

-## Player ##
+## NymphCast Player Client ##

-The NymphCast Player is provided as a demonstration of the NymphCast SDK (see details on the SDK later in the document), allowing one to make use of the basic NymphCast functionality.
+The NymphCast Player is provided as a demonstration of the NymphCast SDK (see details on the SDK later in the document), implementing basic NymphCast functionality.
 It is designed to run on any mainstream desktop OS, as well as Android-based smartphones and tablets.

-An APK has been made available for installation on Android in the 'releases' section.
-A desktop release for Windows (x64) is available as well.
+An APK for installation on Android and a desktop release for Windows (x64)are available in the ['Releases'](https://github.com/MayaPosch/NymphCast/releases) folder.

 ## Getting Started ##

 **Note:** This section is for building the project from source.
-Look under the 'Releases' section for binary builds.
+Pre-built binaries are provided in the ['Releases'](https://github.com/MayaPosch/NymphCast/releases) folder.

-This getting started guide assumes building the receiver (**server**) project on a system (like a Raspberry Pi) running a current version of Debian (Buster) or equivalent.
-The **player** application can be built on Linux/BSD/MacOS with a current GCC toolchain, or MSYS2 on Windows with MinGW toolchain.
+The 'Getting Started' guide below assumes building the server part (receiver) on a system - like a Raspberry Pi - running a current version of Debian (Buster) or equivalent.
+The player client demo application can be built on Linux/BSD/MacOS with a current GCC toolchain, or MSYS2 on Windows with MinGW toolchain.

 **Server**

-After cloning the project to one's system, two options are possible:
+After downloading or cloning the project repository to system the server will be running on, two setup options are available:

 1. Run the `setup.sh` script in the project root to perform the below tasks automatically.
 2. Run the `install_linux.sh` script in the project root to install Avahi & Systemd services on Linux systems which support both.

 Or:

-1. Follow the instructions in the 'Building' section.
+1. Follow the instructions in the ['Building'](https://github.com/MayaPosch/NymphCast#Building) section.

-**Player**
+**NymphCast Player Client**

+This demonstration client uses Qt5 to provide user interface functionality.
+The binary release comes with the necessary dependencies, but when building it from source, make sure Qt5.x is installed or get it from [www.qt.io](https://www.qt.io/download).

 For Windows (x64):

 1. Download and extract the binary release.

-Or (Windows & other platforms):
+Or (building and running on Windows & other platforms):

+1. Download or clone the project repository (unclear: to the target system or the development system.
+Native or cross-compiling?)
-1. Build the libnymphcast library in the `src/client_lib` folder using the Makefile in that folder: `make lib`.
+2. Build the libnymphcast library in the `src/client_lib` folder using the Makefile in that folder: `make lib`.
-2. Install the newly created library under `lib/` into `/usr/local/lib` or equivalent.
+3. Install the newly created library under `lib/` into `/usr/local/lib` or equivalent.
-3. Copy the `nymphcast_client.h` header to `/usr/local/include` or equivalent.
+4. Copy the `nymphcast_client.h` header to `/usr/local/include` or equivalent.
-4. Ensure the Qt5 dependency is installed.
+5. Ensure the Qt5 SDK is installed.
-5. Create `player/NymphCastPlayer/build` folder and change into it.
+6. Create `player/NymphCastPlayer/build` folder and change into it.
-6. Execute `qmake ..` followed by `make`.
+7. Execute `qmake ..` followed by `make`.
-7. Binary is created either in the same build folder or in a `debug/` sub-folder.
+8. The player binary is created either in the same build folder or in a `debug/` sub-folder.

-8. Execute the binary to open the player.
-9. Connect to the server instance using its IP address.
-10. Cast a media file or URL.
+Now you should be able to execute the player binary, connect to the server instance using its IP address and start casting media from a file or URL.

 ## Platforms ##